eugeneslab-foxtrip/foxtrip.documentation.api/__user_list.md

 }
 ````

-Another way it may return: one of the error statuses
+Another way it may return: one of the error statuses.
+The field *number* defines how many items database contains.